gitter-badger/PocketRCON/README.md

 mcpe.me/rcon
 ============
 This is the very messy source of http://mcpe.me/rcon/.
 It uses the SourceQuery library by xPaw.
 This was open sourced by request, so don't expect any further development.

+This is going to be tested by @GoldishKirby for some reasons.